vieillevilledehoian 0

 wood carving workshop hoi an

-If you’re looking to engage in a creative activity in Hoi An, the WoodArt wood carving workshop is one of the best things to do.
-Duy, the founder, who also has a YouTube channel with 1 million subscribers, has created a 3-hour workshop for tourists.
+If you’re looking for a creative activity in Hoi An, the WoodArt carving workshop is one of the best options around.

 Essential Information